Statistical analysis of the fluctuations of an initial-state model with independently distributed hot spots: Independent hot spot model

-using an acceptance-rejection algorithm in the sampling process, where the origin of coordinates lies in the middle of the grid.
-The centers of the hot spots are generally not restricted to coincide with the grid points.
-The only exception is when we simulate pointlike sources, whose specific implementation is described at the end of this section.
 In all simulations we use $\sigma_y=4$~fm, while $\sigma_x$ is either 4~fm, yielding a rotationally invariant distribution, or 2~fm.
 Since our grid extends about 15~fm along the $x$- and $y$-directions, hot-spot positions outside the grid are an extremely rare occurrence, in which case we simply discard the position and generate a new one.

 For the hot-spot widths $\ssrc$, we shall consider several values: $\ssrc=0$ (pointlike sources, see later below), 0.3, and 0.7~fm.
 We also performed simulations with a fluctuating $\ssrc$.
 Given the finite extent of the grid, we cannot simulate the whole Gaussian source function~\eqref{eq:s(x)}; accordingly, we truncate it at a distance of $3\ssrc$ from the center $\vb{x}_k$ The values of $s(\vb{x}-\vb{x}_k)$ at the grid sites within this range are stored and summed over.
 Multiplying the resulting sum with the grid-spacing squared $a^2$ amounts to a numerical integration of the source function.
 This integral will generally not give 1, contrary to the analytical model.
 Accordingly, we rescale the whole hot spot such that its numerical integral does equal 1.
 This ensures that, after generating the $\Nsrc$ sources, the numerical integral of $\Phi(\vb{x})$ over the whole grid is equal to $\Nsrc$, in accordance with Eq.~\eqref{eq:int_transverse_dens_IHSM}.